creacominc/ccSchwabManager/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 See the [LICENSE](LICENSE) file for more details.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes and improvements made to the project.

 ## Description
 @Swift @SwiftUI @Swift Testing @Apple Design Tips @Xcode @GitHub Actions